Satellite Internet Mini Kit

-How To Fix Starlink Not Showing Up On WiFi
+How To Fix Satellite Internet Not Showing Up On WiFi

 Power Cycle Everything

-Unplug your Starlink router and dish (if using Gen 2 or Gen 3 kit, just unplug the power).
+Unplug your satellite internet router and dish (if using Gen 2 or Gen 3 kit, just unplug the power).
 Wait 1–2 minutes.
 Plug it back in and wait 3–5 minutes for the system to boot fully.

 Check LED Indicator (if available)